 The candidate will work with Professor Gavin Oxburgh and other members of the research team including researchers from Goldsmiths College University of London, University of Sunderland and De Montfort University, Leicester.

 The ideal candidate will have or be working towards the completion of a PhD in psychology, criminology, law or another relevant discipline.
 Knowledge of police interviewing and associated legal safeguards is essential.
 Knowledge of, and an interest in, technology is desirable.
 Previous experience of working on interdisciplinary research projects and experience in qualitative research are desirable.

-For an informal discussion about he post, please contact Prof Matt Baillie Smith on 0191 227 4970 or email firstname.lastname@example.org.
+For an informal discussion about the post, please contact Professor Gavin Oxburgh, by email at: firstname.lastname@example.org

 Northumbria University takes pride in, and values, the quality and diversity of our staff.
 We welcome applications from all members of the community.
 The University holds an Athena SWAN Bronze award in recognition of our commitment to improving employment practices for the advancement of gender equality and is a member of the Euraxess network, which delivers information and support to professional researchers.

 Currently, due to COVID-19, academic staff will normally be on campus for approximately two days per week when face to face teaching is scheduled, and as required to undertake research using specialist facilities.